Nuclear warfare: Post-Cold War

 The former chair of the United Nations disarmament committee stated that there are more than 16,000 strategic and tactical nuclear weapons ready for deployment and another 14,000 in storage, with the U.S. having nearly 7,000 ready for use and 3,000 in storage, and Russia having about 8,500 ready for use and 11,000 in storage.
 In addition, China is thought to possess about 400 nuclear weapons, Britain about 200, France about 350, India about 80–100, and Pakistan 100–110.
 North Korea is confirmed as having nuclear weapons, though it is not known how many, with most estimates between 1 and 10.
 Israel is also widely believed to possess usable nuclear weapons.
 NATO has stationed about 480 American nuclear weapons in Belgium, the Netherlands, Italy, Germany, and Turkey, and several other nations are thought to be in pursuit of an arsenal of their own.

 Pakistan's nuclear policy was significantly affected by the 1965 war with India.
 The 1971 war and India's nuclear program played a role in Pakistan's decision to go nuclear.
 India and Pakistan both decided not to participate in the NPT.
-Pakistan's nuclear policy became fixated on India because India refused to join the NPT and remained open to nuclear weapons.
+Pakistan's nuclear policy became fixated on India because India refused to join the Non-proliferation Treaty and remained open to nuclear weapons.
 Impetus by Indian actions spurred Pakistan's nuclear research.
 After nuclear weapons construction was started by President Zulfikar Ali Bhutto's command, the chair of Pakistan Atomic Energy Commission Usmani quit in objection.
 The 1999 war between Pakistan and India occurred after both acquired nuclear weapons.
 It is believed by some that nuclear weapons are the reason a big war has not broken out in the subcontinent.
 India and Pakistan still have a risk of nuclear conflict on the issue of war over Kashmir.
 Nuclear capability deliverable by sea were claimed by Pakistan in 2012.
 The aim was to achieve a "minimum credible deterrence".
 Pakistan's nuclear program culminated in the tests at Chagai.
 One of the aims of Pakistan's programs is fending off potential annexation and maintaining independence.

 A key development in nuclear warfare throughout the 2000s and early 2010s is the proliferation of nuclear weapons to the developing world, with India and Pakistan both publicly testing several nuclear devices, and North Korea conducting an underground nuclear test on October 9, 2006.
 The U.S. Geological Survey measured a 4.2 magnitude earthquake in the area where the North Korean test is said to have occurred.
 A further test was announced by the North Korean government on May 25, 2009.
 Iran, meanwhile, has embarked on a nuclear program which, while officially for civilian purposes, has come under close scrutiny by the United Nations and many individual states.